paketo-buildpacks/go-mod-vendor/README.md

 ```
 $ ./scripts/package.sh
 ```
 This builds the buildpack's Go source using GOOS=linux by default.
 You can supply another value as the first argument to package.sh.

 ## `buildpack.yml` Configuration

 The Go Mod Vendor buildpack does not support configurations via `buildpack.yml`.

+## Go Version

+This buildpack will request the latest minor version of the `major.minor` version it finds in the `go.mod` file from the `go-dist` buildpack.